learn-co-curriculum/dsc-introduction-to-keras/README.md

 ## Objectives

 You will be able to:

-* Explain what a tensor is
+- Define a tensor
-* Explain and perform tensor slicing
+- Perform tensor slicing
-* Explain element-wise operations, broadcast operations, and the dot product
+- Explain the different tensor operations (element-wise, broadcast, and dot product)
+- Explain how an epoch and batch relate to one another
-* Explain the steps to build a neural network in Keras
+- Explain the steps to build a neural network in Keras
-* Explain the concept of batches

 ## Taking a step back: tensors and data representations

 Until now, we haven't really discussed the shape of our data in detail.
-Let's briefly discuss data representations in neural networks (the building blocks are "tensors")
+Let's briefly discuss data representations in neural networks (the building blocks are "tensors").

 - Scalars = 0D tensors
 - Vectors = 1D tensors